jealmazan/jealmazan.github.io/README.md

 ---

 ### 💌 RSVP
-Kindly RSVP by June 15, 2025.
+Kindly RSVP by April 1, 2025.
 You can RSVP by:

 1. Filling out [this RSVP form](https://example.com/rsvp)
 2. Emailing us at **ourwedding@example.com**